John Matuszak: Early life

-Professional athlete
+Football career

-Matuszak was the first pick of the 1973 NFL Draft, selected by the Houston Oilers.
-In addition to his contract with the Oilers, he joined the Houston Texans of the World Football League (WFL), playing a total of seven plays before a restraining order was served to him during a game, barring him from playing for two teams at the same time.
-Matuszak said he had no plans to play in that game but requested to play after seeing 25 or so men looking for him on the sidelines.
-He didn't know what was happening at the time and wanted to avoid confrontation.
+Matuszak was selected by the Houston Oilers with the first pick of the 1973 NFL draft, but he soon ran into disagreements with head coach Sid Gillman.
+In addition to his contract with the Oilers, Matuszak joined the Houston Texans of the World Football League (WFL), playing a total of seven plays before a restraining order was served to him during a game, barring him from being under contract for two teams at the same time.
+Matuszak said that he had no plans to play in that game but requested to play after seeing 25 or so men looking for him on the sidelines.
+Matuszak did not know what was happening at the time and wanted to avoid confrontation.
 The displeased Oilers traded him to the Kansas City Chiefs for Curley Culp, another player who had threatened to jump to the WFL, and a first-round draft choice in 1975 on October 22, 1974.
 The trade was a steal for Houston, where Culp became a Hall of Fame performer when coach Bum Phillips moved Culp to nose tackle in the 3-4 defense in 1975.
-In 1976, the Kansas City Chiefs traded Matuszak to the Washington Redskins but he was released by the Redskins soon after.
-Later that year, as a free agent, Matuszak signed with the Raiders.
-He helped them win two Super Bowls (XI and XV), before retiring after spending the entire 1982 season on injured reserve.
+In 1976, the Chiefs traded Matuszak to the Washington Redskins, but he was released by the Redskins soon after.
+Later that year, as a free agent, Matuszak signed with the Oakland Raiders.
+He helped them win two Super Bowls (XI and XV) before retiring after spending the entire 1982 season on injured reserve.

 Matuszak's football career was often overshadowed by his lifestyle.
-In his autobiography, he stated that he used drugs and abused alcohol while playing professional football.
-An article written for Sports Illustrated's website in January 2005 named him one of the top five all-time "bad boys" of the NFL.
+In his autobiography, Matuszak stated that he used drugs and abused alcohol while playing professional football.
+An article written for Sports Illustrated's website in January 2005 named Matuszak one of the top five all-time "bad boys" of the NFL.

 Matuszak was the only one of the first six selections of the 1973 draft to never earn first-team All-Pro honors.
-Alabama guard John Hannah, selected fourth by the New England Patriots, was inducted into the Hall of Fame in 1991, his first year of eligibility, following a 13-year career, while quarterback Bert Jones (Baltimore Colts), offensive tackle Jerry Sisemore, tight end Charle Young (Philadelphia Eagles), and defensive tackle Dave Butz (St. Louis Cardinals) were all prominent throughout the rest of the 1970s and into the 1980s.
+Offensive guard John Hannah, selected fourth by the New England Patriots, was inducted into the Hall of Fame in 1991, his first year of eligibility, following a 13-year career, while quarterback Bert Jones (Baltimore Colts), offensive tackle Jerry Sisemore (Philadelphia Eagles), tight end Charle Young (Philadelphia Eagles), and defensive tackle Dave Butz (St. Louis Cardinals) were all prominent throughout the rest of the 1970s and into the 1980s.

-Actor
+Acting career

-Matuszak acted professionally in the 1980s, making appearances in feature films and on television, often portraying football players or gentle giants.
-His first major role was in the 1979 movie North Dallas Forty as a football player.
-He appeared in the movies Caveman, The Ice Pirates, One Man Force, and One Crazy Summer, but is frequently remembered as deformed captive Sloth in The Goonies, the make-up for which took five hours to apply.
-Matuszak's character Sloth wears an Oakland Raiders shirt in some scenes.
-He had numerous guest appearances in TV shows such as Perfect Strangers, M*A*S*H, The Dukes of Hazzard, Hunter, Silver Spoons, The A-Team, 1st & Ten and Miami Vice.
+Matuszak became a professional actor in the 1980s, making appearances in feature films and on television, often portraying football players or gentle giants.
+His first major role was in the 1979 film North Dallas Forty as a football player.
+Matuszak appeared in the movies Caveman, The Ice Pirates, One Man Force, and One Crazy Summer, but is frequently remembered as deformed captive Sloth in The Goonies, the makeup for which took five hours to apply.
+Sloth wears a Raiders shirt in some scenes.
+Matuszak had numerous guest appearances in TV shows such as Perfect Strangers, M*A*S*H, The Dukes of Hazzard, Hunter, Silver Spoons, The A-Team, 1st & Ten, Hollywood Beat and Miami Vice.